kuldeepmehra27/drupal-learning-path/Drupal-backend/phpunit-examples.md

 This is test file: https://github.com/kuldeepmehra27/custom_module/tree/master/tests/src/Unit/Services/MyCustomServiceTest.php

-> If you want to explore more about Drupal class methods related to PHPUnit testing, you can check the Drupal core PHPUnit test files.
-These files provide in-depth examples of how to create test classes, use PHPUnit's assertion methods, and interact with Drupal services and objects.
-By studying the core tests, you can gain a better understanding of how Drupal works and how to write reliable and maintainable test code for your own modules.
+> If you're looking to delve deeper into Drupal class methods that are related to PHPUnit testing, a great resource to explore is the Drupal core PHPUnit test files.
+These files offer comprehensive examples of how to develop test classes, utilize PHPUnit's assertion methods, and engage with Drupal services and objects.
+By examining these core tests, you can enhance your comprehension of how Drupal operates and how to compose dependable and sustainable test code for your own modules.

 :house: [Home Page](README.md) | [<< Previous Page](phpunit-details.md)